Piotr Klepczarek (footballer, born 1984): Career

 In June 2010, he joined ŁKS Łódź on a two-year contract.

 Coaching career

 Klepczarek retired at the end of 2018 to accept a job offer as assistant manager for Poland U20.
 In August 2019, he was hired as a video analyst for the first team and individual coach for the youth teams of Stomil Olsztyn.

+In December 2022, he was appointed manager of III liga, group II club Świt Szczecin.
+In his second season in charge, Świt dominated their group and won their first-ever promotion to the third tier in May 2024, with four league games to go.

+On 27 August 2024, after leaving Świt by mutual consent, Klepczarek replaced Piotr Jacek at the helm of I liga club Warta Poznań, signing a deal until the end of the season, with an option for additional two years.
+On 10 March 2025, he was dismissed.